Caterpillar C32

 The Caterpillar C32 is a V12 diesel engine made by Caterpillar Inc. The engine displacement is 32.1 liters (1959 cubic inches).
 The cylinder size is 5.71 inches x 6.38 inches bore/stroke.
 The engine can produce up to 1900 horsepower at 2300 rpm.
 The peak torque of 5532 lb-ft occurs at an engine speed of 1300 to 1800 RPM.

 The engine weighs over three tons at 6780 pounds.
-The C32 is used in CAT equipment including the 777G mining truck and the D11T bulldozer.
-It is also sold for use in rail and marine applications, and for other industrial applications such as crushers, pumps, and drills.
+The C32 is used in CAT mining equipment including the 777G mining truck and the D11T bulldozer.
+It is also sold for use in rail and marine applications, and for other industrial applications such as power generation.
+The engine has been found to carry a mean time between failures of over 1200 hours and a reliability rating of 95% in a marine environment.

 Caterpillar C32B

 The Caterpillar C32B is a V12 diesel engine made by Caterpillar Inc. The engine displacement is 32.1 liters (1959 cubic inches).
 It is normally painted in grey.
 The cylinder size is 5.71 inches x 6.38 inches bore/stroke.
 The C32B is the most power-dense high-speed diesel engine of Caterpillar.
 The engine can produce up to 2433 marine horsepower at 2300 rpm.
 The peak torque of 5532 lb-ft occurs at an engine speed of 1300 to 1800 RPM.
 The engine has an iron block, painted in grey.

 The engine weighs over three tons at 7500 pounds.

-The C32B is used in marine and military applications.
+The C32B was initially released with a marine-focused construction in 2020.
+Another variant designed for heavy equipment such as cranes, drills, and haulers was released in 2025.